-- Conduct a climate survey to better estimate the number of students experiencing homelessness, food insecurity, and other financial hardships, like the Food and Housing Insecurity Among NC State Students
+- Conduct a climate survey to better estimate the number of students experiencing homelessness, food insecurity, and other financial hardships, like the Food and Housing Insecurity Among NC State Students initiative.

 - Host a homelessness and hunger awareness week on campus.

 - Be strategic when locating food pantries/basic needs centers on campus: are they centralized or hidden?

 - Discuss available services during on-campus tours, orientation, and programs throughout the year.

 - Encourage students to support each other by empowering student-led advocacy.

 - View more outreach strategies for students here.